-It is said that the Madhubani paintings existed from Ramayana period.
-The exact source of its origin is unknown but it is believed that in the Treta Yug, when King Janaka was the ruler of Mithila, he ordered to paint the walls of his kingdom on the occasion of the marriage of his daughter Sita to Lord Rama.
+It is said that the Madhubani paintings existed from the Ramayana period.
+The exact source of its origin is unknown but it is believed that in the Treta Yug when King Janaka was the ruler of Mithila, he ordered to paint the walls of his kingdom on the occasion of the marriage of his daughter Sita to Lord Rama.
 The entire wedding ceremony is believed to be painted in the form of Madhubani paintings by the artists during that time.

-Materials and Colours:
+Materials and Colours

 In the past, the paintings were done on walls prepared by applying mud and cow dung, but now they are also made on handmade paper.
-Paper is made by mixing cow dung, neem juice and Multani mitti which gives the paper a slight yellow appearance resembling mud wall.
+Paper is made by mixing cow dung, neem juice, and Multani mitti which gives the paper a slightly yellow appearance resembling mud wall.
 It enhances the durability of the painting by protecting them from termites and insects.
-Before starting the painting, women usually do a prayer to the deities so that their favour accompanies them in their objectives or rituals.
+Before starting the painting, women usually do a prayer to the deities so that their favor accompanies them in their objectives or rituals.
 For its elaboration, the cotton wrapped on a bamboo stick is used as a brush.
-The colours that are applied are prepared manually by the artists.
+The colors that are applied are prepared manually by the artists.
 Some of the natural sources are: black by mixing soot with cow dung; yellow with turmeric; white with rice powder, green from the leaves of woodapple tree, blue from indigo or aparajita flower, red from kusum flower or red sandalwood and orange from palash flower.

 If you think the historical and traditional value is the only reason to buy them, let us give you a few more reasons.
 These paintings are more than 1000 years old legacy that the artists are trying hard to preserve.
 Buying them would not just increase the demand but also keep this dying art alive for future generations.
 Not just this, but these paintings are all “Made in India” products.